Pajama Press

 Moon at Nine is the romantic adventure tale longed for by queer teenagers—Plenitude Magazine

-Moon At Nine by Deborah Ellis - the true story of two girls who fell in love in post-revolution Iran “Like a conscientious hiker, Deborah Ellis treads skilfully through the historical terrain of her thirtieth work, Moon at Nine.
-The revolutionary tumult of 1980s post-shah Iran might not seem like fertile territory for a YA novel with queer and feminist themes, yet Ellis’s superbly crafted storytelling weaves together the ensuing political chaos with a teenage girl’s struggle to find her place within her restrictive society in a way that reveals the YA genre as capable of more than it is usually given credit for.
-That Ellis is so comfortable spinning so many plates at once is a testament to her authorial skill; that not one of these plates falls is what makes Moon at Nine such a cracking piece of literature.
+“Like a conscientious hiker, Deborah Ellis treads skilfully through the historical terrain of her thirtieth work, Moon at Nine.
+The revolutionary tumult of 1980s post-shah Iran might not seem like fertile territory for a YA novel with queer and feminist themes, yet Ellis’s superbly crafted storytelling weaves together the ensuing political chaos with a teenage […]

 Skipping Stones reviews Moon at Nine

-MoonAtNine“Ten years have passed since the Shah was overthrown in Iran, and Farrin, 15, struggles against the oppressive rule of politics, teachers, and her family’s anti-revolutionary secrets.
+“Ten years have passed since the Shah was overthrown in Iran, and Farrin, 15, struggles against the oppressive rule of politics, teachers, and her family’s anti-revolutionary secrets.
 But her budding clandestine romance with Sadira threatens her security most of all; homosexuality is punishable by death.
-This novel for teens at their formative age exposes the persecution gay lovers face worldwide today.”
+This novel for teens at their formative age exposes the […]

 Moon at Nine “an extraordinary and original novel”—Small Press Bookwatch